Artificial ventilation: Mechanical ventilation

 Mechanical ventilation is a method to mechanically assist or replace spontaneous breathing.
 This involves the use of ventilator assisted by a registered nurse, physician, physician assistant, respiratory therapist, paramedic, or other suitable person compressing a bag valve mask.
 Mechanical ventilation is termed "invasive" if it involves any instrument penetrating through the mouth (such as an endotracheal tube) or the skin (such as a tracheostomy tube).
 There are two main modes of mechanical ventilation within the two divisions: positive pressure ventilation, where air (or another gas mix) is pushed into the trachea, and negative pressure ventilation, where air is, in essence, sucked into the lungs.

 Tracheal intubation is often used for short-term mechanical ventilation.
-It's when a tube is inserted through the nose (nasotracheal intubation) or mouth (orotracheal intubation) and advanced into the trachea.
-In most cases tubes with inflatable cuffs are used for protection against leakage and aspiration.
+This involves a tube inserted through the nose (nasotracheal intubation) or mouth (orotracheal intubation) and advanced into the trachea.
+In most cases, tubes with inflatable cuffs are used to prevent leakage and aspiration.
 Intubation with a cuffed tube is thought to provide the best protection against aspiration.
-Downside of tracheal tubes is the pain and coughing that follows.
+The downside of tracheal tubes is the pain and coughing that follow.
 Therefore, unless a patient is unconscious or anesthetized, sedative drugs are usually given to provide tolerance of the tube.
 Other disadvantages of tracheal intubation include damage to the mucosal lining of the nasopharynx or oropharynx and subglottic stenosis.

-In an emergency a cricothyrotomy can be used by health care professionals, where an airway is inserted through a surgical opening in the cricothyroid membrane.
-This is similar to a tracheostomy but a cricothyrotomy is reserved for emergency access.
-This is usually only used when there is a complete blockage of the pharynx or there is massive maxillofacial injury, preventing other adjuncts being used.
+In an emergency, a cricothyrotomy can be performed by healthcare professionals, in which an airway is inserted through a surgical opening in the cricothyroid membrane.
+This is similar to a tracheostomy, but a cricothyrotomy is reserved for emergency access.
+This is usually only used when there is a complete blockage of the pharynx, or there is massive maxillofacial injury, preventing other adjuncts from being used.